Emerald podcast series

 In this episode we speak to David Mellor, leader of Policy Initiatives at the Center for Open Science, to discuss reforming research culture to encourage open data and transparency.

 In this episode we’re joined by Shelley Allen, Emerald Publishing’s Head of Open Research, to discuss themes around openness, transparency and equity in open research.

 BONUS: Class as a barrier in the publishing industry

-We speak to Professor Katy Shaw, author of The Common People Report, to talk about the barriers that working-class writers experience and the changes needed in the publishing industry to survive and thrive.
+We speak to Professor Katy Shaw, author of The Common People Report, about the barriers that working-class writers experience and the changes needed in the publishing industry.

 Revising the REF deadline: Research Excellence Framework 2021 and Covid-19

-In March 2020, the Research Excellence Framework made the decision to put REF 2021 on hold until further notice, due to the Coronavirus pandemic.
-We join Chris Hewson and Mark Taylor to explore the implications of this delay and what this means for universities, funding and support staff.
+In March 2020, REF 2021 was put on hold due to the Coronavirus pandemic.
+We join Chris Hewson and Mark Taylor to explore the implications, and what this means for universities, funding and support staff.

 Diversity is being asked to the party, inclusion is being asked to dance, equity is setting the playlist.
 This series focuses on gender equity and how women are setting the playlist.
 Hosted by Emerald North America Regional Manager, Erika Valenti.